FreedomWriter/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that .map creates a new array, whereas .forEach simply executes a provided function once for each element in an array.

 2. What is the difference between a function and a method?

+A method is a function scoped inside of an object.
+This means that a method has to be attached to an object (using dot notation) to be invoked, where as a function is scoped in a way that allows it to be invoked by itself.

 3. What is closure?

+Close is a combination of a function and the lexical environment in which it was created.
+When a function is declared, functional scope is created and variables or functions within that scope have the ability to look outwards for context, but never inwards.

 4. Describe the four rules of the 'this' keyword.

+1. Global Context - in the global scope the value of `this` will be the window or console object, unless "use strict" is used.

+2. Implicit Binding - when a function is called by a preceeding dot (a method), the object to the left of the dot gets `this`.

+3. New Binding - when a consturctor is used, `this` refers to the specific instance of the object that is created and returned by the constructor function.

+4. Explicit Binding - whenever the .call, .apply, or .bind method is used, `this` is explicitly defined.

 5. Why do we need super() in an extended class?